willgreen946/dots/README.md

-# dots
-These are all my dotfiles and other files that I want on different machines just cp the folder into /home/user/
+# These are all my dotfiles past and present
+If something looks weird or strange it's probably becuase I don't use it anymore
+# REMEMBER when setting up system
+vis, htop-vim, sh, cfetch, vifm, mupdf, qutebrowser/Vieb, groff, dwm, st, slstatus - install all these Remember that I need to create a vim symlink to vis/viz